ethanbeaver/CPTR454_HW4/README.md

 python3 Closest_Pair.py
 ```

-I apologize for the extremely complicated process of setting up this assignment.
+I apologize for the extremely complicated process of running this code.

 ## Authors